tranvu711/qrpayment/README.md

 # QRPayment SDK

-QRPayment SDK is a Go library that supports generating payment QR codes following the standard of VietQR, VNPayQR,...
+QRPayment SDK is a Go library that supports generating multiple types of payment QR codes, including VietQR, VNPay, and VNPay Wallet.

 ## Installation